-Dr. Rob Adams is on the faculty of The University of Texas at Austin where he teaches entrepreneurship in the MBA and MSTC programs and is the founder of Texas Venture Labs at the McCombs School of Business.
+Dr. Rob Adams is the founder and managing partner at Congress Avenue Ventures.
+Previously Rob was on the faculty of The University of Texas at Austin, where he taught entrepreneurship in the MBA program and was the Founder and Director of Texas Venture Labs at the McCombs School of Business.
 He is a former software executive, entrepreneur and institutional fund manager.
 He has served on many corporate boards and has founded or financed more than 40 companies, which have launched more than 100 products and raised significant amounts of capital in both private and public markets.

 Prior to Congress Avenue Ventures, Rob founded AV Labs, a fund affiliated with Austin Ventures.
 Rob was an early employee with Lotus (NYSE: IBM) joining as their first corporate sales representative and went on to be instrumental in the development and launch of both 1-2-3 for Macintosh and Lotus Notes.
 He founded and was CEO of Business Matters, a venture backed developer of financial modeling products that was acquired, and was also an executive with Pervasive Software (NASDAQ: PVSW), a company he helped take public.

 Dr. Adams holds a Bachelor of Science Degree in Industrial Engineering from Purdue University, where he received their Outstanding Engineer Award; a Masters of Business Administration from Babson College's Olin School of Management; and a Ph.D. in Management from Capella University.
 He has taught in the MBA programs of The Acton School of Business, Babson College and The University of Texas at Austin and is the recipient of numerous teaching awards.